Athena School

+The Athena School was founded in 1986 by a group of parents who sought a more personalised approach to education.
+Concerned that students were often taught with a one-size-fits-all methodology, they established a school where instruction would be tailored to each child's level.
+A core founding principle was the implementation of systematic, phonics-based literacy instruction.

+The Athena School is located on the heritage premises of the former St Joseph’s Primary School and Convent, featuring large camphor laurel and eucalyptus trees that provide a naturally shaded environment.

 The Athena School is an independent, co-educational school for Preschool to Year 10 students located in Newtown, an inner western suburb of Sydney, New South Wales, Australia.
-The teaching approaches of the school are based on the works of L. Ron Hubbard.
-The school is registered by the Board of Studies, Teaching and Educational Standards and is a member of the NSW Association of Independent Schools.
+The school is registered by the NSW Education Standards Authority and is a member of the NSW Association of Independent Schools.